Francis Clifton Brown

-Vice-Admiral Francis Clifton Brown C.B., C.M.G., (10 July 1874 – 6 September 1963) was an officer of the Royal Navy.
+Vice-Admiral Francis Clifton Brown CB CMG (10 July 1874 – 6 September 1963) was an officer of the Royal Navy.

 Early life

 Brown was born 10 July 1874 in Lower Beeding in the Horsham District of West Sussex, England.
 He was the son of James Clifton Brown and Amelia Rowe and during his childhood the family lived in Holmbush House.
 He was educated at Cheam School.

 Navy career

 Brown trained at the Britannia Royal Naval College and was appointed to HMS Dreadnought in 1890.
 On 23 April 1895 he was promoted to Sub-lieutenant and then 14 October 1894 to Lieutenant.
-Ten years later on 31 December 1904, he was promoted to the rank of Commander.
+In April 1900 he was posted as gunnery lieutenant on the cruiser HMS Argonaut, commissioned for service on the China station.
+Four years later on 31 December 1904, he was promoted to the rank of Commander.
 In January 1910, he was appointed to command the Apollo-class 2nd class protected cruiser HMS Thetis.
 On 1 July 1912, he was promoted to the Captain.